Immortality: Islam

 Angels in Islam are reckoned as immortals from the perspective of Islam but most people believe that the angels will die and that the Angel of Death will die, but there is no clear text concerning this.
-Rather there are texts which may indicate this, and there is the well known hadeeth (narration) about the "trumpet", which is a munkar hadeeth (rejected report).
-Alternatively, Jinn have a long lifespan between 1000 and 1500.
+Rather there are texts which may this Alternatively, Jinn have a long lifespan between 1000 and 1500.
 Khidr, a prominent figure in Sufism is given immortality but an exception.
 Jesus in Islam was summoned to the sky by Allah's sanction to preserve him from the cross and endow him with long life until the advent of the Dajjal.
 Dajjal is, additionally, given a long life.
 Jesus Christ dispatches the Dajjal as he stays after 40 days, one like a year, one like a month, one like a week, and the rest of his days like normal days.
 The Qur'an states that it is the ultimate fate of all life, including humans, to die eventually.

 Judaism

 The traditional concept of an immaterial and immortal soul distinct from the body was not found in Judaism before the Babylonian exile, but developed as a result of interaction with Persian and Hellenistic philosophies.
-Accordingly, the Hebrew word nephesh, although translated as "soul" in some older English-language Bibles, actually has a meaning closer to "living being".
+Accordingly, the Hebrew word nephesh, although translated as 'soul in some older English-language Bibles, actually has a meaning closer to "living being".
 Nephesh was rendered in the Septuagint as ψυχή (psūchê), the Greek word for 'soul'.

-The only Hebrew word traditionally translated "soul" (nephesh) in English language Bibles refers to a living, breathing conscious body, rather than to an immortal soul.
+The only Hebrew word traditionally translated 'soul' (that is nephesh) in English language Bibles refers to a living, breathing conscious body, rather than to an immortal soul.
 (Note: "Even as we are conscious of the broad and very common biblical usage of the term "soul", we must be clear that scripture does not present even a rudimentarily developed theology of the soul.
 The creation narrative is clear that all life originates with God.
 Yet the Hebrew scripture offers no specific understanding of the origin of individual souls, of when and how they become attached to specific bodies, or of their potential existence, apart from the body, after death.
 The reason for this is that, as we noted at the beginning, the Hebrew Bible does not present a theory of the soul developed much beyond the simple concept of a force associated with respiration, hence, a life-force.")